Insects can cause great distress and irritation to donkeys. We offer advice to help you keep your donkeys safe from flies and midges.

 There are many chemical or herbal fly repellents available.
 Before using these repellents please consult your vet and always read and follow the instructions.
 It is wise to perform an allergy test first to ensure there is not a reaction to the product.

 Chemical repellents normally contain substances like Diethyl-eta-toluamide (DEET) or pyrethroids.
-DEET has a track record with effective results in animal and human use.
+There is scientific evidence to support the use of these products as an effective way of deterring flies.
 Herbal repellents should be used with caution as there is no current scientific evidence that they work on repelling insects.
 Garlic is often cited for use as a fly repellent as the smell is thought to repel insects, however, there is no scientific evidence to support these claims and recent research suggests that feeding garlic regularly may be harmful to equines.

 Most repellents come in a spray form which is easier to apply than a cream.
 However, if a donkey is nervous of the spray then creams can be more easily applied or a sponge can be used to apply the spray rather than direct application to the donkey.
 Chemical preparations will need to be applied morning and evening, as these are the worst times of day for insect problems.
 They should be reapplied at regular intervals to maintain their effectiveness throughout the day.
 When applying preventative repellents (whether chemical or herbal) try to start using them before the fly/midge season, as prevention is better than a cure.